Key points

-Given that the cost difference between options can be a matter of thousands, choosing the right car financing can be just as important as choosing the car itself.
-Whether you’re leaning towards a car loan or dealer finance program, it’s definitely worth taking some time to ‘kick the tyres’ and do the calculations first to ensure you’re not getting ripped off.
+When it comes to buying a car, choosing the right financing option can be just as important as selecting the car itself.
+It's definitely worth taking the time to ‘kick the tyres’ and do the calculations first to ensure you’re not getting ripped off.

 Here’s a crash course on comparing car loans and dealer finance, where we look at the differences plus some of the pros and cons associated with each.